Let’s chat about something buzzing around lately – electromagnetic field pollution.

 To date, scientific evidence does not support a link between these symptoms and exposure to electromagnetic fields.
 At least some of these health problems may be caused by noise, other environmental factors, or anxiety related to the presence of new technologies.

-Go to the Radiation: Electromagnetic fields article by The World Health Organization to read their findings.
+Go to the Radiation: Electromagnetic Fields article by The World Health Organization to read their findings.

 Conclusion

-The question of whether EMF pollution poses a significant danger to human health remains a subject of ongoing debate and research.
+Whether EMF pollution poses a significant danger to human health remains a subject of ongoing debate and research.

 While some studies suggest potential risks associated with EMF exposure, others contend that the evidence is inconclusive or insufficient to warrant alarm.